lauraskelton/notes/resume.md

      for a VoIP system for small businesses.

 #### Research Assistant, Senior Design, UIUC, 2003 ####
-   * Implemented a web server that supports out of order requests.
+   * Developed a web server that supports out of order requests.
-   * Implemented a probabilistic scheduler for the Linux kernel.
+   * Developed a probabilistic scheduler for the Linux kernel.
    * Implemented a roaming protocol for 802.11a/b networks for NetBSD.

 #### Personal Research ####
-  * Used and implemented and optimized, neural networks, genetic algorithms, Markov chains, and Bayes inference algorithms, over gigabytes of data entirely for fun.
+  * Used implemented and optimized, neural networks, genetic algorithms, Markov chains, and Bayes inference algorithms, over gigabytes of data entirely for fun.

 ### HOBBIES ###
-   * Underwater Hockey, alternate for 2008 USA Men's Elite team.
+   * Underwater Hockey - alternate for 2008 USA Men's Elite team.
    * Ironman triathlon.
    * Surfing.